Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [ ] Agent.BuildDirectory
 - [ ] Agent.ToolsDirectory

 #### Q44.
 You are selecting Azure technologies for a new a pp that will process print jobs in a facility with thousands of printers.
 A pool of worker processes will send jobs to printer and report results when jobs are complete.
-Requirements for the solution are: Worker processes will retrieve and process messages as capacity permits; if a worker process or printer fails, a worker process should be able to retrieve message and resurne processing; and the solution should maintain a central (server-side) log of messages processed.
+Requirements for the solution are: Worker processes will retrieve and process messages as capacity permits; if a worker process or printer fails, a worker process should be able to retrieve message and resume processing; and the solution should maintain a central (server-side) log of messages processed.
 Which solution should you use?
 - [ ] Event Hub
 - [ ] Event Grid
 - [ ] Service Bus